snoke/symfony-websocket/README.md

 snoke_websocket:
     context: []
 ````
-note that websockets without SSL only work on localhost
+note that websockets without SSL only work on localhost (you can still use Stunnel to wrap them into an SSL Connection)

 ## usage
 ### Starting the WebSocket Server